apmcleod/voice-splitting/README.md

 ## Usage
 You are free to use this software as is allowed by the MIT License.
-I only ask that you please cite it as my work where appropriate.
+I only ask that you please cite it as my work where appropriate, including the paper on my [website](http://homepages.inf.ed.ac.uk/s1331854/software.html) (currently under review).

 ## Documentation
 This document contains some basic code examples and a general overview of how to use